Complex Spatiotemporal Modulations and Non-Hermitian Degeneracies in $\mathcal{PT}$-Symmetric Phononic Materials: Theory

 To study elastic wave dispersion in a continuous system with non-Hermitian space-time modulation, we start with the one-dimensional wave equation governing the structural dynamics of an elastic longitudinal bar, given by

 where $u(x,t)$ describes the bar's displacement at a field point $x$ and a time instant $t$, and is denoted $u$ hereafter for simplicity. $E(x,t)$ and $\rho(x,t)$ represent the space- and time-dependent elastic modulus and mass per unit length, respectively.
-With our focus being on a stiffness-modulated structure, we set $\rho(x,t)=\rho_o$ as an invariant parameter.
-The non-Hermitian modulation of the bar's elastic modulus is given by
+The non-Hermitian modulations of the bar's elastic modulus and density are given by

-where $E_o$ is the average modulus value, $\ii=\sqrt{-1}$ is the imaginary unit, $\omega_p$ is the temporal modulation frequency, and $\kappa_p$ is the spatial modulation frequency.
-The coefficients $\alpha$ and $\beta$ dictate the depth of the real and imaginary spatiotemporal modulations, respectively.
-Setting $\beta = 0$ in Eq.~(\ref{eq:modulation}) reverts the system back to the (more common) purely real spatiotemporal elastic modulation where the structure's stiffness profile varies in a traveling-wave-like manner.
+where $E_o$ and $\rho_o$ represent the average modulus and density values, $\ii=\sqrt{-1}$ is the imaginary unit, $\omega_p$ is the temporal modulation frequency, and $\kappa_p$ is the spatial modulation frequency.
+The coefficients $\alpha$ and $\beta$ dictate the depths of the real and imaginary spatiotemporal modulations, respectively.

-Owing to the periodicity of $E$ in both space and time and the invariance of $\rho$, both can be rewritten via a Fourier expansion as follows:
+Owing to the periodicity of $E$ and $\rho$ in both space and time, both can be rewritten via Fourier expansions as:

-where the Fourier coefficients $E_r$ are given by \textbf{ } with the operators $\Re ( \bullet )$ and $\Im ( \bullet )$ respectively returning the real and imaginary parts of their arguments.
-Substituting Eq.~(\ref{eq:modulation}) into (\ref{eq:modulation_exp_simp1}) gives \textbf{ } which, following several mathematical manipulations, further simplifies to \textbf{ } where $\delta_{r}$ is Dirac-delta function which is equal to unity for $r=0$ and zero otherwise.
-Similarly, the coefficient corresponding to the constant density can be defined as $\rho_r = \rho_o \delta_r$.
-By incorporating the Floquet theorem and implementing the plane wave expansion (PWE) method \cite{park2021spatiotemporal}, a solution of the following form is realized:
+The Fourier coefficients $E_r$ of the elastic modulus are given by \textbf{ } with the operators $\Re ( \cdot )$ and $\Im ( \cdot )$ returning the real and imaginary parts of their arguments, respectively.
+Substituting Eq.~(\ref{eq:modulation}a) into (\ref{eq:modulation_exp_simp1}) gives \textbf{ } which, following several mathematical manipulations, further simplifies to \textbf{ } where $\delta_{r}$ is Dirac-delta function that is equal to unity for $r=0$ and zero otherwise.
+With the focus here being on stiffness-modulated structures, we set $\rho(x,t)=\rho_o$ as an invariant parameter and therefore the Fourier coefficient corresponding to the constant density can be defined as $\rho_r = \rho_o \delta_r$.
+By incorporating the Floquet theorem and implementing the plane-wave expansion (PWE) method \cite{park2021spatiotemporal}, a solution of the following form is realized:

-where $u_s$ is the amplitude of the $s$-harmonic in the assumed solution.
+Here $u_s$ is the amplitude of the $s$ harmonic in the assumed solution.
 Upon substituting Eqs.~(\ref{eq:modulation_exp}) and (\ref{eq:solutionl}) back into (\ref{eq:vib}), and canceling out the $\ee^{\ii(\omega t -\kappa x)}$ term, the following equality can be obtained: